How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 - International Credential Evaluation Service

-- Pharmacy Examining Board of Canada (the professional body for Pharmacists)
+- Pharmacy Examining Board of Canada (for Pharmacists)

-The IRCC will only accept assessments that are issued on or after the date the organizations were designated to issue ECA reports for immigration applicants.
+IRCC accepts assessments issued on or after the date of designation for immigration applicants.

 ECA fees